ralphbn1995/Web-Service-Oriented-Architecture-for-Discovering-and-Accessing-Predictive-Methods-/README.md

 6. In the Properties window, select "Java Build Path" from the left-hand pane.

-7. Click the "Add External JARs" button and navigate to the location where the reference libraries are stored.
+7. Download the reference libraries from https://drive.google.com/file/d/1pP9PKVhOMd6jIWTtmg1a9lGIBdaFxc3M/view?usp=share_link

-8. Select all the required reference libraries and click "Open" to add them to the project.
+8. Click the "Add External JARs" button and navigate to the location where the reference libraries are stored.

-9. Click "Apply and Close" to save the changes and close the Properties window.
+9. Select all the required reference libraries and click "Open" to add them to the project.

-## Running the Server
+10. Click "Apply and Close" to save the changes and close the Properties window.

-To run the server, follow these steps:
+11. Run the tromcat server on the methods project.

-The server will start running and you will see output in the Eclipse Java console.
+12. The server will start running and you will see output in the Eclipse Java console.

-You can now interact with the server using the provided API.
+13. You can now interact with the server using the provided API.